ytwangZero/easyEWAS/README.md

 <!-- badges: start -->
   <!-- badges: end -->

   easyEWAS is a flexible and user-friendly R package that systematically performs EWAS analyses under various study designs, along with downstream analyses and result visualization.
 It can be easily integrated into various DNA methylation microarray detected by Illumina HumanMethylation Bead Chip (27K, 450K, EPICV1, EPICV2, and MSA), significantly enhancing the accessibility of EWAS analysis.
+For detailed documentation, please refer to the full user guide at [https://easyewas.github.io/](https://easyewas.github.io/).
+Additionally, a companion Shiny app is currently under development.
+For updates and more information, you can visit the project page at [ewasAPP](https://github.com/ytwangZero/ewasAPP).

 ## Installation